By Christina Kass

 - Unpaid mortgage or property taxes by a previous owner

-Attempting to deal with a title defect on your own can be a costly and stressful endeavor that can even result in the loss of ownership of the property.
-When you’re covered by title insurance, however, the insurance company defends your title in court and pays any settlement amount you owe to clear the title.
+Dealing with a title defect on your own can be a costly and stressful endeavor.
+Title defects can even result in the loss of ownership of the property.
+However, when you’re covered by title insurance, the insurance company defends your title in court and pays any settlement amount you owe to clear the title.
 While most types of insurance cover future accidents, it’s important to note that a title insurance policy will not cover ownership issues that arise after you purchase a home.

 Title insurance protects both owners and mortgage lenders against past defects or problems with the legal ownership of a property.
 Therefore, there are two types of title insurance:

-In Michigan, it’s customary for the owner’s title insurance premium to be paid for by the seller as part of their closing costs, while the lender’s policy is paid for by the buyer.
-While you can buy a title insurance policy after you close on your new home, it’s not advisable, since any issues that arise after the closing and before you purchase the policy will not be covered.
+In Michigan, it’s customary for the owner’s title insurance premium to be paid for by the seller as part of their closing costs.
+The lender’s policy is paid for by the buyer.
+While you can buy a title insurance policy after you close on your new home, it’s not advisable.
+That’s because any issues that arise after the closing and before you purchase the policy will not be covered.

-Unlike buying other types of insurance, you pay for title insurance only once, when you buy the policy, and it’s typically less than your annual auto insurance premium.
-Plus, coverage lasts as long as you or your heirs own the property.
+Title insurance typically costs less than an annual auto insurance premium.
+Unlike buying other types of insurance, you pay for title insurance only once–when you buy the policy.
+Coverage lasts as long as you or your heirs own the property.
 The cost is calculated by multiplying the purchase price of your home by the rate per thousand the insurance company uses.
 You can click here to use Vanguard’s Rate Calculator to quickly and easily obtain a policy premium quote.

-When searching for a title company, it’s wise to choose one that combines their title products with a variety of settlement services, which include scheduling a closing date, preparing and processing your closing package documents, the disbursement of funds and more.
+When searching for a title company, choose one that combines their title products with a variety of settlement services.
+Settlement services include scheduling a closing date, preparing and processing your closing package documents, the disbursement of funds, and more.

 Choose the Vanguard Advantage for Your Title Needs